close

 What you will learn from being a Graduate Student Ambassador for the JHR

-• The opportunity to gain marketable experience in the operations of a peer-reviewed, open-access academic journal: Ambassadors get the unique opportunity to experience a behind-the-scenes look at the review and publishing process by being involved in some of our ongoing academic initiatives, like the JHR-CHEP Student Essay Contest.
+• Marketable experience in the operations of a peer-reviewed, open-access academic journal.
+Ambassadors have the unique opportunity to get a behind-the-scenes look at the review and publishing process by being involved in some of our day-to-day activities and ongoing academic initiatives.
+This includes helping to promote and coordinate the national student essay contest co-sponsored by ACAPT Consortium for the Humanities, Ethics, and Professionalism (CHEP) and JHR.

-• Advanced skills in program planning and implementation: Ambassadors are required to host at least two events over the course of their tenure, allowing the opportunity to explore interests within the area of the humanities and rehabilitation while being a vital component to the mission and vision of the JHR.
+• Advanced skills in program planning and implementation.
+Ambassadors are required to host at least two events over the course of their tenure (see examples below), creating opportunities for themselves and their peers to explore a range of interests within the area of the humanities and rehabilitation.
+Through this work, you can become a vital, active component of the mission and vision of JHR.

-• Cross-discipline collaboration: One of the goals of the Graduate Student Ambassador program is to improve collaboration between disciplines.
-As a JHR Graduate Student Ambassador, you will serve an instrumental role in achieving this goal while building relationships among faculty, staff, and other students.
+• Cross-discipline collaboration.
+One of the goals of the Graduate Student Ambassador Program is to improve collaboration among disciplines.
+As a JHR Graduate Student Ambassador, you will serve an instrumental role in achieving collaborative, humanistic innovations in learning, while building relationships across curricula and among faculty, staff, and students.

 What you can do as a JHR Graduate Student Ambassador

-• Be both a representative of your respective University and of The Journal of Humanities in Rehabilitation.
+• Represent your respective educational program and The Journal of Humanities in Rehabilitation, inviting ongoing creative dialogue and idea-sharing.

-• Provide an informational session on the JHR at your University (include your current class and faculty).
+• Provide an informational session on JHR at your University (including your current class and faculty).

 • Host at least two programmatic events over the course of your tenure.
-Examples include:
+You may choose to:

-• A movie screening of a film that may be a compliment to your coursework; for example, 100 Meters (a film about a man diagnosed with multiple sclerosis who responds by training for an Ironman competition)
+• Screen a film that may be a complement to your coursework, such as 100 Meters—a film about a man diagnosed with multiple sclerosis who responds by training for an Ironman competition.

-• Host a bi-monthly book club or poetry reading (eg, The Diving Bell and the Butterfly or Being Mortal)
+• Host a book club or poetry reading exploring how literature can deepen one’s understanding of life challenges (eg, The Diving Bell and the Butterfly by Jean-Dominique Bauby, or Being Mortal: Medicine and What Matters in the End, by Atul Gawande).

 Current Graduate Student Ambassadors